Old West firearms – Weapons Locker

 This article covers the sort of weapons you’re likely to see in an Old West story (also known as the Western or Wild West genre).

-Neither of these systems is oriented toward fine-grained distinctions, and a set of stats can easily cover an entire category of weapons.
+Neither of these systems is oriented toward fine-grained distinctions.
+Therefore, a set of stats can easily cover an entire category of weapons.

 We own the copyrights to absolutely none of it, and encourage interested parties to visit these sites.

 Return of the caveat

 As noted above, and as heavily emphasised through the article, this text is about firearms as depicted in comics books, action movies and video games plus some related genres like pulp novels.

-It is not meant to cover anything like real world weapons, which behave differently, and makes no claim whatsoever about realism.
+It is not meant to cover anything like real world weapons, which behave differently.
+And makes no claim whatsoever about realism.